awsdocs/aws-codestar-user-guide/doc_source/how-to-add-team-member.md

 Benefits of AWS CodeStar roles and team membership include:
 + You do not have to manually configure permissions in IAM for your team members\.
 + You can easily change a team member's level of access to a project\.
-+ Users can access project dashboards in the AWS CodeStar console only if they are team members\.
++ Users can access projects in the AWS CodeStar console only if they are team members\.
 + User access to a project is defined by role\.

 For more information about teams and AWS CodeStar roles, see [Working with AWS CodeStar Teams](working-with-teams.md) and [Working with Your AWS CodeStar User Profile ](working-with-user-info.md)\.